Cluster Update: New apartment, New Network Hell

 It works!
 What in the world!!!!!!!!!!!!!
 Ok, this narrows down the problem to the exact port.
 It has nothing to do with my device "misbehaving", or a misconfigured DHCP client/server.

 Side note: I tested the cluster on a different network.
-So, this confirms it's not physical damage to the port
+So, this confirms there is not physical damage to the Espressobin's port

 lshw -C network command later and I found something.
 It could be nothing (again) or it could be everything.
 The